Main

 Responding to Consumer Needs with Video-Based Marketing by Tastemade

 Customer preferences and consumption patterns are diversifying.
-Responding to these changing times, Mitsui uses U.S. company Tastemade, Inc. and its Japanese arm Tastemade Japan, which is our affiliate company, to disseminate information via new means desired by its customers rather than simply distributing the same information to the masses in a uniform manner.
+Responding to these changing times, Mitsui uses U.S. company Tastemade and its Japanese arm Tastemade Japan, which is our affiliate company, to disseminate information via new means desired by its customers, rather than simply distributing the same information to the masses in a uniform manner.

 Tastemade is a lifestyle media company.
-It streams video content about topics including food, travel, and homes to a monthly global audience of over 300 million people.
-It has built support among younger people, who are seen as less affected by advertising, by producing entertaining videos that make people want to try new things, while including sponsors' products naturally in the content.
+It streams video content about topics including food, travel, and homes to a monthly global audience of over 150 million people.
+It has built support among younger people, who are said to be turned off by advertisements, by creating videos with storylines and entertainment that make people want to try new things, while incorporating sponsors' products seamlessly into the content.

-By leveraging the strengths of Tastemade's system that enables the collection and analysis of its huge volume of viewership data, we are able to identify potential consumer needs that have not been apparent until now, based on viewers' interests and reactions.
+By leveraging the strengths of Tastemade's system which collects and analyzes its huge volume of viewership data, we are able to identify potential consumer needs that have not been apparent until now, based on viewers' interests and reactions.
 By working with Tastemade, we hope to make consumers' lifestyles richer and more enjoyable, creating products and services that truly match their needs.

 Provision of Cutting-Edge Data Marketing Functions For Better Product Selection

-Our subsidiary Legoliss Inc. ("Legoliss") helps companies to build and install Data Management Platforms (DMP) that can manage large volumes of data accumulated in day-to-day business operations and provides support for how to analyze and utilize this data.
-Legoliss has a brilliant track record as a leader in providing data marketing consulting and support services for many clients, including top B2C brands by planning and executing DMP strategy in online media buying and other execution channels.
+Our subsidiary MBK Digital helps companies to build and install Data Management Platforms (DMP) that can manage large volumes of data accumulated in day-to-day business operations and provides support for how to analyze and utilize this data.
+MBK Digital has a brilliant track record as a leader in providing data marketing consulting and support services for many clients, including top B2C brands by planning and executing DMP strategy in online media buying and other execution channels.

-Amidst the growing global trend of stricter regulation of the use of consumer data, Legoliss is currently working on advanced solutions in the United States (Zefr, Inc., which improves performance of video advertising without the use of personal data; cross-device business Tapad, Inc.; and location data-related business Foursquare Labs, Inc.).
+Amidst the growing global trend of stricter regulation of the use of consumer data, Legoliss is currently working on advanced solutions in the United States (Zefr, which improves performance of video advertising without the use of personal data; cross-device business Tapad,; and US-Quartile, provider of an Amazon advertisement auto-optimization tool).
 In addition, Legoliss also handles services for Socialdatabase, a Dutch social media (Twitter) data-related company.
 We have also started to offer a Consent Management Platform in response to the strengthening of personal information protection laws.
 We will continue to strive for sophistication in our data marketing support capabilities and answer diversifying consumer needs while considering global trends.

 Diagrammatic representation of marketing using a data management platform Diagrammatic representation of marketing using a data management platform